Manumandras/get_next_line/README.md

 ## Description

-In the get_next_line project, `get_next_line()` was created to read from a file descriptor line by line.
-Each line is returned as a string, with efficient buffering and memory management to allow consecutive calls to continue reading seamlessly.
+`get_next_line` is a function that reads from a file descriptor line by line, returning each line as a string while using buffered reading and dynamic memory management to ensure efficient handling of input across consecutive calls.

 This project teaches the following: